thomasokken/plus42desktop/skins/README.txt

   the other way around; and 4 = put TVM on Shift-0 instead of TOP.FCN.
 When there is no "flags," that's the same as Flags: 0.

-Finally, Plus42 can change the X<>Y, E, period, and R/S keys, to (, ), period/
+Finally, Plus42 can change the X<>Y, +/-, period, and R/S keys, to (, ),
-comma, and =, respectively, while the equation editor is active.
-To specify the alternate sections of skin background, and the alternate pressed-key images, use the AltBkgd and AltKey elements:
+period/comma, and =, respectively, while the equation editor is active.
+To specify the alternate sections of skin background, and the alternate pressed- key images, use the AltBkgd and AltKey elements:

 AltBkgd: mode src_rect dst_point
   Defines an image to be overlaid on the skin when the given mode is in effect.